-[Peak Fit - Iteration...] can be selected after appropriate background treatment, input of fit parameter limits (Min/Max values), and definition of start parameters for curve fitting.
+[Peak Fit - Iteration...] or the pop-up command [Peak Fit Iteration] can be selected after appropriate background treatment, input of fit parameter limits (Min/Max values), and definition of start parameters for curve fitting.
 The components and the sum curve will be calculated and presented using the given parameters.
 The number of iterations per cycle (maximum 200) and the number of cycles can be defined in the 'Input Number of Iterations' dialogue box.
 The total number of iterations is the "Number of Iterations per Cycle" multiplied by "Number of Cycles".
 The start parameter quality can be estimated from the experimental spectrum and the sum curve.
-If the deviation is to large, leave the procedure with Cancel and correct the parameters with [Peak Fit - Show/Correct Fit Parameters].
+If the deviation is to large, leave the procedure with Cancel and correct the parameters with [Peak decreasing χ^2).

-Fig. 22.
-Left: peak fit of a test spectrum using the fittable background for inhomogeneous samples, fit with two components and two separate Tougaard-background functions, project: Unifit_2022_User_Files\test spectra\Test36-InhomogeneousSample-2Peaks-with-2IESCS_Result.ufp, right: dialogue menu of the fittable background (INHOM) for the input of the background parameters decreasing χ^2).
 Iteration number, χ^{2} , χ^2 , and Abbe criterion will be displayed in the title bar of the window.
 The dialogue box 'Stop Iterations' pops up after the given iterations are finished or the ESC key is pressed.
 It contains the final values of χ^{2} , χ^2 and Abbe criterion.
 Press 'Iterations continue!' to start additional iteration cycles, 'Iterations end!' to leave the procedure, Show Fit Parameters to watch the calculated parameters, Show Fit-Parameter Limits in order to display the Min/Max values.
 If the background has been fitted together with the peaks additionally Show Background Parameters appears and allows editing the background parameters.